1arjunarora/hikingapp/HandsOnLabInstructions.md

 # Instructions

-1. **Ingest/Download your multimodal dataset** (images, text, tabular) from [box](https://datarobot.box.com/shared/static/q5204olfp1qsftwtb9pail8lwnnu9j7m.zip) or directly upload through URL option to save time - https://datarobot.box.com/shared/static/q5204olfp1qsftwtb9pail8lwnnu9j7m.zip
+1. **Download your multimodal dataset** (images, text, tabular) from [box](https://datarobot.box.com/shared/static/q5204olfp1qsftwtb9pail8lwnnu9j7m.zip) or **directly upload through URL** to save time - https://datarobot.box.com/shared/static/q5204olfp1qsftwtb9pail8lwnnu9j7m.zip
-2. **Upload to datarobot** via drag and drop (or add through [AI catalog](https://docs.datarobot.com/en/docs/data/import-data/catalog.html) and create a project)
+2. **Create a Project in Datarobot** via drag and drop, URL upload or add through [AI catalog](https://docs.datarobot.com/en/docs/data/import-data/catalog.html) for reuse, sharing and tagging of data!
       - How many hikes do we have?
       - What do the hike images and text reviews look like?
 How much missing data do we have?
 3. **Prepare, test and validate** various cutting edge deep learning and NLP models through [automated ML]( https://docs.datarobot.com/en/docs/modeling/build-models/build-basic/model-data.html)